MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P04-Adding-AJAX-to-Forms/content.md

 Ok so now you are live with your big new refactor, but the job of a developer is never ending.

 The first complaint people have is that writing comments is "slow and clunky".
-This is because we've used HTML to submit the comments#new form, users would be happier if they could just see the comment pop down into the list of comments, instead of reloading the whole page.
+This is because we've used a vanilla HTML form's `action=""` attribute to submit the comments#new form.
+This requires the page to reload which feels clunky.
+Users would be happier if they could just see the comment pop down into the list of comments, instead of reloading the whole page.

-You offer to remove as many page loads as you can using asynchronous AJAX requests.
+You decide to use asynchronous AJAX requests to avoid clunky page reloads.
 Not only will these AJAX requests make the site feel snappier at times, it will also move some of the architecture of the project from a **Server-Side** or **Monolithic** to a **Client-Side** or **Service-Based** architecture.

 # New Feature Branch